odahu/odahu-docs/source/comp_feedback.rst

 :term:`Feedback aggregator` contains two major subcomponents

 - REST Server that provides :term:`Model Feedback API` and send them to configured fluentd server
-- Envoy Proxy tap filter that catch all requests and response to deployed models and send this info to configured fluentd server
+- Envoy Proxy tap filter that catch all requests and response of deployed models and send this info to configured fluentd server

 .. csv-table::